 Officials announced city and county parks would have to close ahead of the July 4th weekend.

-COVID-19 hospitalizations surged past the 1,000 mark for the first time.
+COVID-19 hospitalizations in San Antonio surged past the 1,000 mark for the first time.

 The 2020 Austin City Limits music festival was officially canceled.